whitehat-hero7/Lookup_Walkthrough-TryHackMe/README.md

 As you explore `Lookup`, you'll dive deep into reconnaissance, scanning, and enumeration, uncovering hidden services and subdomains.
 You'll learn to exploit web vulnerabilities like command injection and gain a deeper understanding of why secure coding practices matter.

 Beyond just manual exploitation, `Lookup` encourages you to automate tasks, showing you the power of scripting in penetration testing.
-It's a lab that pushes you to think like an attacker — and grow like a pro.
+It's a lab that pushes you to think like an attacker and grow like a pro.

 ## 🔶 Reconnaissance, Scanning, and Enumeration

 ### ✅ Step 1: Reconnaissance and Scanning

 To kick off the `reconnaissance` phase, the goal is to gather preliminary information about the target with minimal interaction.
-This step helps us identify whether the host is online and reachable — a crucial starting point before deeper scanning.
+This step helps us identify whether the host is online and reachable, a crucial starting point before deeper scanning.
 We’ll begin by performing basic host discovery on the `Target IP Address` using an `Nmap` ping sweep scan to check if the target is up.

 **🔹 Ping Sweep Scan:** *`nmap -sn 10.10.x.x`*